-The best time to brush is just before bed and one other time every day.
-Remember it is important to floss (clean between your teeth) BEFORE brushing.
-This allows fluoride from your toothpaste to reach the clean surfaces between your teeth that you have just created by removing plaque.
-By keeping your teeth clean you will help reduce the risk of tooth decay and gum disease.
+It is important to brush before bed and one other time every day.
+Clean between teeth BEFORE brushing.
+This allows fluoride and any other active ingredients in toothpaste to reach the surfaces between teeth where your toothbrush can’t reach.
+By keeping your teeth clean you will help reduce the risk of tooth decay, gum disease, mouth infections and bad breath.

 Top tips for toothbrushing: